Evans leads Grizzlies past Kings

 Sacramento rookie guard Frank Mason didn’t return after landing awkwardly and bruising his right heel while trying to rebound a missed free throw at the first-quarter buzzer.
 Mason made two free throws and missed a third when he was awarded the foul shots after a lengthy review following a missed half-court shot at the first-quarter buzzer.

-NOTES: Memphis G Mike Conley is traveling with the team and has taken part in practices, as well as a pregame workout before the Saturday contest at Golden State, the Memphis Commercial-Appeal reported.
+NOTES: Memphis G Mike Conley is traveling with the team and has taken part in practices, as well as a pregame workout before Saturday’s contest at Golden State, the Memphis Commercial-Appeal reported.
 Conley has missed 24 straight games with a left heel injury. ...
-Kings G De‘Aaron Fox, initially listed as doubtful for the Sunday game, missed his sixth straight contest with a partial tear of his right quadriceps muscle.
-Sacramento has not said when he will return. ... ..
-A day after tying a franchise record by allowing 78 first-half points, Memphis held Sacramento to 46 in the first half and 51 in the second half. ...
-Kings F Skal Labissiere, who scored 12 points in a start against Phoenix on Friday after sitting out three straight games, returned to the bench and scored six points in 17 minutes Sunday.
+Kings G De‘Aaron Fox, initially listed as doubtful for Sunday’s game, missed his sixth straight contest with a partial tear of his right quadriceps muscle.
+Sacramento has not said when he will return.
+The Kings finished the game without both of their rookie point guards after Frank Mason injured his left heel at the end of the first quarter. ...
+Grizzlies C Marc Gasol, who scored seven points in 24 minutes, on his first match-up against former teammate Zach Randolph: “So many things go through your head, so many emotions.
+He’s a brother to me.” ...
+Kings F Skal Labiessiere, who scored 12 points in a start against Phoenix on Friday after sitting out three straight games, returned to the bench and scored six points with one rebound in 17 minutes.